 Standard Interface Enhanced Interface

-Function Number Must be 5
+Function Number Must be 5 Must be 5

 Data String vary depending on how your ho the Set Session Parameters (9) length of the data string must b space.
-DBCS Only: When the E string must be at least three tin Preallocated target string the size of your host presentation space.
+DBCS Only: When the E string must be at least three tim Preallocated target string the size of your host presentation space.
 This can vary depending on how your host presentation space is configured.
 When the Set Session Parameters (9) function with the EAB option is issued, the length of the data string must be at least twice the length of the presentation space.
 DBCS Only: When the EAD option is specified, the length of the data string must be at least three times the length of the presentation space.
 When both the EAB and EAD options are specified, the length of the data

-Length NA (the length of the host pres entation space is implied).
+Length NA (the length of the host prese NA (the length of the host presentation space is implied).

 PS Position NA.
 NA.